Fountain is considered one of the most influential artworks of the 20th century - and one of its most controversial.

 "My idea was to choose an object that didn't attract me, either by its beauty or by its ugliness", he explained.

 Duchamp's art was meant to primarily serve the mind.

 The intellectual power of an artwork, he believed, was as impactful - if not more impactful - than its "retinal beauty" : "it's always the idea that comes first, not the visual example".

 As a fellow artist described it : "Whether Mr Mutt with his own hands made the fountain or not has no importance.
 He CHOSE it.
 He took an ordinary article of life, placed it so that its useful significance disappeared under the new title and point of view – and created a new thought for that object."

-This was to have profound consequences for the years to come.
+This was to have profound and revolutionary consequences for the development of modern art in the years to come.